Permian Basin (North America)

 The Permian Basin is a large sedimentary basin in the southwestern part of the United States.
 It is the highest-producing oil field in the US, producing an average of 4.2 million barrels of crude oil per day in 2019.
 This sedimentary basin is located in western Texas and far-southeastern New Mexico.

 It is named after the Permian geologic period, the final period of the Paleozoic era, as it contains some of the world's thickest deposits of rocks from the period.

 The Permian Basin comprises several component basins, including the Midland Basin, which is the largest; Delaware Basin, the second largest; and Marfa Basin, the smallest.
-The Permian Basin covers more than 86000 mi2, and extends across an area approximately 250 mi wide and 300 mi long.
+The Permian Basin covers more than 86000 mi2, and extends about 250 mi wide and 300 mi long.

-The Texas cities of Midland, Odessa and San Angelo serve as headquarters for some of the oil production activities in the basin.
+The Texas cities of Midland, Odessa, and San Angelo serve as headquarters for some of the oil production activities in the basin.

 The Permian Basin is also a major source of potassium salts (potash).
 Potash mines are located in Lea and Eddy counties, New Mexico, and are operated by the room and pillar method.
 Halite (rock salt) is produced as a byproduct of potash mining.